Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 # Telerik.Sitefinity.Translations.TranslationsCom
-When working with Sitefinity *Translation* module, you can benefit from a number of translation connectors you can use out-of-the-box with minimum setup.
+When working with the Sitefinity *Translation* module, you can benefit from a number of translation connectors that you use out-of-the-box with minimum setup.
 You can, however, implement your own translation connector with custom logic to serve your requirements.

-This tutorial provides you with a sample that you use to implement a custom translation connector.
+This tutorial provides you with a sample that you use to implement a custom translation connector to work with the **Translations.com** service.
 You first create and setup the connector and then use the *Translation* API to implement the overall translation process.
-# Requirements
+## Requirements
 Sitefinity 8.1 Enterprise license

-#Prerequisites
+## Prerequisites
-Add the *Translation* sample project t your solution.
+Add the *Translation* sample project to your solution.
 To do this:

 1. In Visual Studio, open your Sitefinity web application solution.
-2. Add a reference with the <strong>Telerik.Sitefinity.Translations.TranslationsCom</strong> assembly to **SitefinityWebApp**.
+2. In the **SitefinityWebApp**, add a reference to the <strong>Telerik.Sitefinity.Translations.TranslationsCom</strong> assembly.

-# Configure the connector
+## Create and configure the connector

 To configure the *Translation.com* connector in Sitefinity: